Hereditary spherocytosis

-Hereditary spherocytosis (HS) is a congenital hemolytic disorder wherein a genetic mutation coding for a structural membrane protein phenotype causes the red blood cells to be sphere-shaped (spherocytosis), rather than the normal biconcave disk shape.
+Hereditary spherocytosis (HS) is a congenital hemolytic disorder wherein a genetic mutation coding for a structural membrane protein phenotype causes the red blood cells to be sphere-shaped and rigid (spherocytosis), rather than the normal biconcave disk shape.
 This abnormal shape interferes with the cells' ability to flex during blood circulation, and also makes them more prone to rupture under osmotic stress, mechanical stress, or both.
 Cells with the dysfunctional proteins are degraded in the spleen, which leads to a shortage of erythrocytes and results in hemolytic anemia.

 HS was first described in 1871, and is the most common cause of inherited hemolysis in populations of northern European descent, with an incidence of 1 in 5000 births.
 The clinical severity of HS varies from mild (symptom-free carrier), to moderate (anemic, jaundiced, and with splenomegaly), to severe (hemolytic crisis, in-utero hydrops fetalis), because HS is caused by genetic mutations in a multitude of structural membrane proteins and exhibits incomplete penetrance in its expression.

 Early symptoms include anemia, jaundice, splenomegaly, and fatigue.
 Acute cases can threaten to cause hypoxia secondary to anemia and acute kernicterus through high blood levels of bilirubin, particularly in newborns.
 Most cases can be detected soon after birth.
 Testing for HS is available for the children of affected adults.
 Occasionally, the disease will go unnoticed until the child is about 4 or 5 years of age.
 A person may also be a carrier of the disease and show no signs or symptoms of the disease.
 Late complications may result in the development of pigmented gallstones, which is secondary to the detritus of the broken-down blood cells (unconjugated or indirect bilirubin) accumulating within the gallbladder.
 Also, patients who are heterozygous for a hemochromatosis gene may exhibit iron overload, despite the hemochromatosis genes being recessive.
 In chronic patients, an infection or other illness can cause an increase in the destruction of red blood cells, resulting in the appearance of acute symptoms – a hemolytic crisis.
 On a blood smear, Howell-Jolly bodies may be seen within red blood cells.
 Primary treatment for patients with symptomatic HS has been total splenectomy, which eliminates the hemolytic process, allowing for normal hemoglobin, reticulocyte and bilirubin levels.
 The resultant asplenic patient is susceptible to encapsulated bacterial infections, the risk of which can be reduced with vaccination.
 If other symptoms such as abdominal pain persist, the removal of the gallbladder may be warranted for symptomatic cholelithiasis.

 Epidemiology

-Hereditary spherocytosis is the heritable hemolytic disorder, affecting 1 in 2,000 people of Northern European ancestry.
+Hereditary spherocytosis is a heritable hemolytic disorder, affecting 1 in 2,000 people of Northern European ancestry.
 According to Harrison's Principles of Internal Medicine, the frequency is at least 1 in 5,000 within the United States of America.
 While HS is most commonly (though not exclusively) found in Northern European and Japanese families, an estimated 25% of cases are due to spontaneous mutations.